Marvelosian/Bulma-Typography/README.md

 # Bulma-Typography
- a bulma custom typography and/or typography test
+A bulma custom typography and/or typography test.
+By using @include font-face(font, fontlocation); in css/bulma-scss-master/